sam0x17/macro_magic/README.md

 `macro_magic` is designed to work with stable Rust, and is fully `no_std` compatible (in fact, there is a unit test to ensure everything is `no_std` safe).

-One thing that `macro_magic` _doesn't_ provide is the ability to build up state information across multiple macro invocations, however this problem can be tackled effectively using the [outer macro pattern](https://www.youtube.com/watch?v=aEWbZxNCH0A).
-There is also my (deprecated but functional) [macro_state](https://crates.io/crates/macro_state) crate, which relies on some incidental features of the rust compiler that could be removed in the future.

 ## General Syntax

 You can use `macro_magic` to build regular and attribute proc macros that look like this: